gp835412-spec/nivag-ai-business-automation/README.md

 ├── Admin
 └── Members

+Users belong to an organization, and application data is scoped to that organization.

-Organization-scoped access is enforced through the authenticated user context to prevent cross-organization data access.
+The authenticated user context is used to enforce organization-level access and prevent cross-organization data access.

 Technology Stack
 Python